Steffo99/.github/.github/ISSUE_TEMPLATE/4_docs_request.md

 ---
-name: Documentation request
+name: 📔 Documentation request
-about: Request an addition or a change to the documentation.
+about: Suggest an addition or a change to the documentation.
 title: ''
 labels: docs
 assignees: ''